Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Consolidate Tax Debt With A Personal Loan

 You can also negotiate payment terms to ensure that you spread payments over a timeline that’s manageable for you and aligns with your financial situation.
-This is a good option for those with a good credit score because loans are easier to secure and you’ll get a favorable rate since you’ll be seen as creditworthy.
+This is a good option for those with a good credit score because loans are easier to secure and you’ll get a more favourable rate since you’ll be seen as creditworthy.

 As long as the interest rate you’re offered is lower than the CRA’s, consolidating debt with a personal loan can be a good financial move.